Originally published July 27, 2020.

 As long as you are not determined to be 100% at fault for the accident, you can still get compensation.
 However, your compensation will be reduced by the amount at which you are deemed at fault.

-For example, if your claim is worth $10,000 but are determined to be 50% at fault, you will only be able to receive $5,000 in compensation.
+For example, if your claim is worth $10,000 but you’re assigned 50% of fault, you will only be able to receive $5,000 in compensation.

 That’s why it’s important to contest a ticket and consult a lawyer even in an accident that was partially your fault.
-Doing so may decrease the percentage of fault you are assigned and increase the amount of compensation you can get.
+A lawyer can help argue to reduce the percentage of fault you are assigned and increase the amount of compensation you can get.

 Yes, although this is rare.
-This usually happens when the other person involved in the accident files a police report days later rather than in the immediate aftermath of the accident
+This usually happens when police were not called immediately after the accident, but the other person involved in the accident does call and files a police report days later.

-It can also happen when the police officer completes an investigation of the accident and is able to make a judgment on who was at fault after obtaining more evidence.
+It can also happen when the police officer completes an investigation of the accident and is then able to make a judgment on who was at fault only after obtaining more evidence.

 When You’ve Been Injured in a Crash, Call Dudley DeBosier Injury Lawyers